top of page

 America stands at a crossroads.
 While the nation faces countless challenges, two root causes underlie many of our struggles: the diminishing power of the vote and the unchecked growth of the administrative state.
 Together, these issues have eroded public trust, weakened the government’s effectiveness, and distanced elected officials and administrators from the citizens they serve.

-This article explores these twin challenges and proposes a two-step solution: first, reclaiming the power of the vote by undoing the Primary and Caucus (P&C) system implemented in 1972; and second, using a strengthened legislature to mandate Zero-Based Budgeting (ZBB) for federal agencies.
-These actions will restore democratic accountability and ensure an efficient, responsive government.
+This article explores these twin challenges and proposes a two-step solution: first, reclaiming the power of the vote by undoing the Primary and Caucus (P&C) system implemented in 1972; and second, empowering a strengthened legislature to mandate Zero-Based Budgeting (ZBB) for federal agencies.
+These actions will restore democratic accountability and foster a more efficient, responsive government.

 About the author: Jeff Hulett leads Personal Finance Reimagined, a decision-making and financial education platform.
 He teaches personal finance at James Madison University and provides personal finance seminars.
 Check out his book -- Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.